awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tutorial-stock-data-kplkcl2-consumer.md

 + Sets the next reporting time\.
 + If at least 1 minute has elapsed since the last checkpoint, calls `checkpoint()`\.
 + Sets the next checkpointing time\.
 This method uses 60\-second intervals for the reporting and checkpointing rate\.
-For more information about checkpointing, see ???
+For more information about checkpointing, see [Using the Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html)\.

 **StockStats class**
 This class provides data retention and statistics tracking for the most popular stocks over time\.
 This code is provided for you and contains the following methods: